 - Do not remove the leaves of the stem, as it will allow you to hold on to the strawberry when you dunk it in the chocolate.

-- After washing, dry the strawberries very thoroughly, including the leaves of the stem, with paper towels so the chocolate sticks and so it does not seize.
-As any moisture can cause chocolate to seize.
+- After washing, dry the strawberries very thoroughly, including the leaves of the stem, with paper towels so the chocolate sticks and does not seize.
+Any moisture can cause chocolate to seize.

 - If using nuts or graham cracker crumbs, chop or crush very finely and spoon over the strawberries before the chocolate sets.